Inbound AI For HVAC Calls

 How the operation changes when the phone stops leaking revenue

-No-heat/no-cool calls hit voicemail during peak season and after hours.
+No-cool and no-heat calls hit voicemail during peak season and after hours.

 Estimate requests arrive with little detail, creating callback ping-pong.